 If you don’t want to wait in line, you can debark later in the day.
 While that saves you the hassle of just standing around, it doesn’t get you off the ship any earlier.

 Anything to declare?
 Even if you don’t, you’ll have to go through customs and immigration.
 This is another reason why it can take so long to get off the ship.

 One tip: Many ports are now implementing facial recognition technology for passengers with passports.
 You scan your passport, take a photo, and you are on your way within seconds.
-Meanwhile, those with birth certificates still have to stand in line and meet with an officer, which takes much longer.
+Meanwhile, those with birth certificates often still have to stand in line and meet with an officer, which takes much longer.
 Having your passport could save you considerable time.

 Getting to the Airport

 Getting to the airport after your cruise can take 15 minutes or more than an hour.
 It really depends on the cruise port you are sailing from and traffic.

 Cruise ports such as Port Canaveral and Galveston are far away (about an hour drive) from the closest airports.
 Others like Miami are right near the airport.